Rouge (Rouge album)

+Rouge produced three singles, "Não Dá pra Resistir", "Beijo Molhado" and "Ragatanga".
+All three singles made appearances in the Brazilian charts.
+"Ragatanga" became the album's most successful single, boosted sales of the album and the group's career.
+This song winning the audience with their unusual lyrics and dancing and accumulated 11 weeks at number one in Brazil charts.

-The album was a resounding commercial success on Brazil's top-selling album charts, peaking at the top of the charts top-selling for while the at the top of the list for ten full weeks in the same week that "Ragatanga" topped the hit chart for the entire nine-week.
-Rouge was certified 2× Platinum by the Pro-Música Brasil, and has sold over 1.2 million copies.
-To promote the album, the group embarked on the Popstar Tour, as well as having recorded the DVD O Sonho de Ser Uma Popstar and participating in various TV shows.
+Commercially, the album was a success, topped the Brazil's charts for ten weeks.
+It was later certified double platinum by the Pro-Música Brasil (PMB) and currently stands as best-selling album by a girl group in the Brazil (with sales of 2 million copies).
+To promote the album, the group embarked on the Popstar Tour, as well as having recorded the DVD O Sonho de Ser Uma Popstar.

 Background

 On March 1, 2002, SBT announced that they were looking for girls between the ages of 18 and 25, who could sing and dance for a chance to become a "popstar", the name of the reality show.
 Professionals in the music industry would choose the best candidates in several stages, going through a rigorous selection to form a pop girl group.
 The show Popstars, a co-production of SBT and RGB in partnership with Sony Music, received 30,000 entries from girls aged 18 to 25 from all over Brazil.
 In the first round, 6,000 girls were chosen, and on the second round, they were cut down to 2,000.

 Popstars had 20 episodes.
 They were broadcast every Saturday on SBT, and during the week, a one-minute newsletter was displayed at the same time as the weekly attraction at 7:45 p.m.
 Sony Music was responsible for the release of the album, music video and concerts.
 The panel was formed by the producer Liminha, vice president of marketing of Sony Music in Brazil, Alexandre Schiavo, music producer Rick Bonadio, singer Iara Negrete and choreographer Ivan Santos.
 When they were down to 20 candidates, the girls had to learn the debut single of the group, "Não Dá pra Resistir".
 The 20 candidates also had to divide into groups to perform the song.
 In the group "Barish Bashan" were Karin Hils and Fantine Thó, whereas in the group "Ethnic" were Patrícia Lissa, Luciana Andrade and Aline Wirley.
 The first members of the group were Karin and Patricia, being the first to be called.
 Soon after, Fantine, Luciana and Aline were also summoned, thus forming the group "Rouge", name chosen by the members themselves, who among some options given, found that in addition to having five members and also because in French it means red, it is associated color to sensuality ... and it's pop! ".